norlove/Worst_Hackathon_Ever/README.md

       GROUP BY
         screen_name
 ```
 5. You can also write SQL queries to count the total number of H's or if you are exporting your GCP bill to BigQuery, you can also calculate the total cost of this project using GCP Labels.
+Save these as BigQuery Views.
 ```
       SELECT
         SUM(hCount) as hTotalCount